MoizSitabkhan/VLPDR/README.md

 ```
 * Check output in the vehicle folder
 ---
-## In order to enhance the computational perfromance a GPU setup is preferrable.
+## In order to enhance the computational perfromance a GPU setup is preferrable as it is 500 times faster than CPU